 Sample selection

-We chose studies about relevant pathologies containing metagenomic sequencing time data series of bacterial populations from humans in different healthy and non-healthy states.
-Only those individuals who had three or more time points of data available in databases were selected.
-The study by Caporaso et al. study (48) was selected as it featured two healthy individuals measured over a very long timespan, with almost daily sampling.
+We chose studies about relevant pathologies, containing metagenomic sequencing time data series of bacterial populations from humans in various healthy and non-healthy states.
+Only those subjects who had three or more time points of data available in databases were selected.
+The study by Caporaso et al. (48) was selected as it featured two healthy subjects measured over a very long time-span, with almost daily sampling.
 The study of Faith et al. (50) was selected given the BMI differences between subjects.
 Moreover, some of them followed diets which could be treated as system perturbations.
-Only those individuals who had normal or overweight BMI were considered as healthy.
+Only those subjects whose BMI was normal or overweight were considered healthy.
 The study by Smith et al. (51) was selected for both the age of the patients and the rare disease.
-We only worked with the discordant twins, and considered those who were not affected by kwashiorkor in each pair of patients as being healthy.
+Regarding kwashiorkor, we considered only the discordant twins, and deemed subjects unaffected by kwashiorkor as being healthy in each pair of patients.
 The study by David et al. (52) was selected for its differential diets.
-The healthy part was considered to be the first time samples of each individual before the diet, while the rest of the time points were considered as perturbations.
-Dethlefsen and Relman’s work (49) was selected due to the interesting treatment of two antibiotic intakes by three different subjects of the same antibiotic.
-The healthy part was considered to be only those times before any antibiotic treatment, and the time of antibiotic intakes and the period after that as perturbations.
-The work by David et al. (53) was selected due to the comprehensive longitudinal data that it provides plus its complete metadata and the interesting events that happened to both subjects (an infection and a trip abroad).
+The healthy period was considered to be the initial samples of each subject before starting the diet, while the remaining time points were considered as perturbations.
+Dethlefsen and Relman’s work (49) was selected due to the interesting treatment of two antibiotic intakes of the same antibiotic by three different subjects.
+The healthy period was considered to correspond only to those times before any antibiotic treatment, whereas the periods during and after antibiotic intake were considered as perturbations.
+The work by David et al. (53) was selected due to the comprehensive longitudinal data that it provides, plus its complete metadata and the interesting events experienced by both subjects (an infection and a trip abroad).
 The healthy period was taken from time points before or after each event.
 Finally, we also considered a study from our group carried out by Durban et al. (12) in which the healthy subjects were considered as those who did not suffer from irritable bowel syndrome, while the patients who had this disease were taken as perturbations.

 The metadata of each study is provided in Supplementary Tables S1 to S4.
-They all used 16S rRNA gene sequencing, except for the study of the discordant kwashiorkor twins (51), in which which both SMS and 16S rRNA data were used.
+They all used 16S rRNA gene sequencing, except for the study of the discordant kwashiorkor twins (51), in which both SMS and 16S rRNA data were used.
 In the latter case, we chose to work with SMS data to show that our method was valid, regardless of the source of taxonomic information.
 Each of the datasets was treated as follows:

 16rRNA sequences processing

-Reads from the selected studies were first quality filtered using the FastX toolkit (72), allowing only those reads which had more than a quality score of over 25 in 75% of the complete sequence.
+Reads from the selected studies were first quality filtered using the FastX toolkit (72), allowing only those reads scoring over 25 for quality in 75% of the complete sequence.
 16S rRNA reads were then clustered at a 97% nucleotide sequence identity (97% ID) into operational taxonomic units (OTUs), using the QIIME software package (70) (version 1.8).
 We followed an open reference OTU picking workflow in all cases.
 The clustering method used was UCLUST, and the OTUs were matched against the Silva database (73) (version 111, July 2012) and were assigned to a taxonomy with a UCLUST-based consensus taxonomy assigner.
 The parameters used in this step were: similarity 0.97, prefilter percent id 0.6, maximum accepts 20, maximum rejects 500.

 Metagenomic sequences processing